com-480-data-visualization/datavis-project-2022-run/README.md

 ###Dataset

-The dataset we choose to use is NBA games data, which can be found on the website: https://www.kaggle.com/datasets/nathanlauga/nba-games.
+The dataset we choose to use is (NBA games data) [https://www.kaggle.com/datasets/nathanlauga/nba-games].
-This dataset provides the matches games information from different seasons, which contains technical statistics like three point percentage, free throw percentage, and assists.
+This dataset provides the matches information from different seasons, which contains technical statistics like three point percentage, free throw percentage, and assists.
-Besides, the history of different teams, like the team's city, the team founded year, and the team's stadium.
+Besides, the history of different teams, like the team's city, the team founded year and the team's stadium.
 In detail, the dataset contains 5 files:
-+ games.csv : all games from 2004 season to 12.03.2022, teams and some details like number of points, etc.
++ games.csv : all games from 2004 season to 12.03.2022, teams and some details like the number of points, etc.
 + games_details.csv : details of games dataset, all statistics of players for a given game.
 + players.csv : players details (name).
 + ranking.csv : ranking of NBA given a day.